 What is the rnv3p?

-The National Network for the Monitoring and Prevention of Occupational Diseases (rnv3p) is a network of occupational health professionals grouping together the 30 Occupational disease consultation centres (CCPP) in mainland France (in French) and a number of occupational health services (SSTs) associated with the network.
+The National Network for the Monitoring and Prevention of Occupational Diseases (rnv3p) is a network of occupational health professionals grouping together the 30 Occupational disease consultation centres (CCPP) (PDF) in mainland France and a number of occupational health services (SSTs) associated with the network.
 This network’s goal is to record the data from consultations in a national database (patient demographics data, diseases, exposures, job sectors and professions).
 After investigation, the expert physicians from the CCPPs establish a possible link between the occupational exposure(s) and the pathology which motivated the consultation (this causal link is recorded in the data base).

 The rnv3p is not only a platform for dialogue between clinicians and other occupational health professionals, it is also a production system that coordinates knowledge for the purposes of monitoring, improving knowledge and preventing occupational risks.

 ANSES has been the network operator since July 2010.
 As such, its mission is to coordinate all activities associated with the rnv3p and participate in related scientific work in partnership with the State Health Insurance Fund for Salaried Workers (CNAM-TS), the Central Health and Social Security Insurance Fund for Agricultural Employees (CCMSA), the Social Security Scheme for Self-employed Workers (RSI), Santé publique France and the French Occupational Medicine Society (SFMT).

 The rnv3p’s main aims are to: